davoclavo/resume/index.md

     - Platform for real estate businesses to manage their property listings.
     - My main priority was fixing bugs and adding interface features.
-    - Used with Rails 2 and 3, JavaScript, SASS, HAML, Postgres, and ElasticSearch.
+    - Worked with Rails 2 and 3, JavaScript, SASS, HAML, Postgres, and ElasticSearch.

 * **[Zode64](http://zode64.com)** - Junior Developer, 2012 - 2013